Skip to content

 send_pos_ned(pos=None, yaw=None)

 Function Description: Sends position control commands in the NED coordinate system.
 For PX4 models, each drone’s coordinates are relative to its takeoff point; for the integrated model, coordinates are relative to the UE center.
 This difference arises because the integrated model uses true position control, whereas PX4 uses filtered position control.
-Arguments:
+Arguments (Args):

 Parameter Type Required Default Description